djalbat/occam-parsers/README.md

 http://localhost:8888

 The source for the examples can be found in the `src/example.js` file and corresponding `src/example` folder.
 You are encouraged to try the examples whilst reading what follows.
 You can rebuild them on the fly with the following command:

     npm run watch-debug

 The development server will reload the page whenever you make changes.

 One last thing to bear in mind is that this package is included by way of a relative rather than a package import.
-If you are importing it into your own application, however, you should use the standard package import.
+If you are importing it into your own application, however, then you should use the standard package import.

 ## Usage

 Import the requisite parser and its corresponding lexer from this package and the `occam-lexers` package, respectively.
 Then call their `fromNothing(...)` factory methods.

 ```
 import { BasicLexer } from "occam-lexers";